farm-ng/amiga-dev-kit/website/docs/apps/recorder_app/README.md

 ---
-id: import-log-file
+id: recorder-app
-title: Record and Access data
+title: Recorder App
 ---

-# How to Record and Access data on the Amiga
+# Recorder App Guide

-This tutorial will walk you through how to record field data and transfer that data from the Amiga to your local machine.
+This guide will walk you through how to record field data and transfer that data from the Amiga to your local machine.

 ## Record data with the Recorder App